By: Zinnia Healing Editorial Staff | Edited By: Rebecca Hill

 - Pre-alcoholic: During this early stage of alcoholism, people may drink to numb emotional pain, stop worrying, or eliminate stress.

-- Early alcoholic: Some warning signs that someone has entered stage two of the Jellinek Curve is blacking out from drinking too much, lying about drinking, and having obsessive thoughts about drinking.
+- Early alcoholic: Some warning signs that someone has entered stage two of the Jellinek Curve are blacking out from drinking too much, lying about drinking, and having obsessive thoughts about drinking.

 - Middle alcoholic: During stage three, it becomes obvious to loved ones that someone is a problem drinker.
 They may start missing work, becoming irritable, and showing physical signs of alcohol abuse, like facial redness and stomach bloating.